Periodic Table

 Why Molecular Mass Data Is Included

 So why do some periodic tables include molecular masses while others don’t?
-And instead, you’re working with molecules like water (H₂O), glucose (C₆H₁₂O₆), or sodium chloride (NaCl).
-In real-world chemistry work, you rarely deal with isolated atoms.
 The answer lies in practicality.
+But in real-world chemistry work, you rarely deal with isolated atoms.
+On top of that, instead, you’re working with molecules like water (H₂O), glucose (C₆H₁₂O₆), or sodium chloride (NaCl).
 Having their molecular masses pre-calculated saves time and reduces mistakes.

 Why It Matters for Chemistry Work